 - Tandem Kayaks

-- Stand up Paddle Boards
+- Stand-Up Paddle Boards

 The main paddles to consider include single-blade paddles, double-blade paddles, and yes, even triple-blade paddles.

 Before going into the different types of paddles, you should know the right size paddle for you.
 This means that you should know your height and the size of your boat.

 If you’re short, you’ll go for a shorter paddle.
 And if you’re tall, you should choose a longer paddle.

-These are paddles that have a blade on one side and a T-shaped handle on the other.
+Single-blade paddles have a blade on one side and a t-shaped handle on the other.